-NCOSS is calling on the NSW Government to provide adequate indexation of at least 3% in the upcoming 2021-22 state budget.
+NCOSS has been calling on the NSW Government to provide adequate indexation of at least 3% for the sector.
 The 3% indexation will enable the sector to cover the rising cost of service provision, and provide workers in the industry, who are predominantly women, with job security and wage parity.
 It will also support organisations to keep their doors open - ensuring that the people of NSW can continue to access services.

-We need the sector to join our advocacy calling for adequate indexation of at least 3% in the upcoming state budget.
+We need the sector to join our advocacy calling for adequate indexation of at least 3%.

 18 March 2021